 The DuroMax XP4850EH requires that you change the oil every 20 hours, which is far too often for a lot of users.
 This can be particularly annoying when you’re using the generator for days at a time, though most users probably won’t encounter outages that last this long.

-Apart from that, the noise level of the DuroMax XP4850EH was the other widespread complaint.
+Apart from that, the noise level of the XP4850EH was the other widespread complaint.
 This piece of criticism is a bit scattered, though, with some users praising the lack of noise and others complaining that it’s too loud.
-It might be the case that some users are in close proximity to others, or that certain models make more noise.
+It might be the case that some users are near others, or that specific models make more noise.

-On the whole, we were pleasantly surprised with what we found from the DuroMax XP4850EH.
+On the whole, we were pleasantly surprised by what we found from the DuroMax XP4850EH.
 The generator is powerful, portable, and isn’t too expensive for a dual-fuel generator.
-The noise can be a concern for some, but only when you’re connecting multiple high-energy appliances to the DuroMax XP4850EH.
+The noise can be a concern for some, but only when you’re connecting multiple high-energy appliances to the generator.

-The versatility of fuel is the biggest selling point for the DuroMax XP4850EH.
-For a relatively low price, you can choose to power the DuroMax XP4850EH with either gas or propane.
+The versatility of fuel is the most significant selling point for the DuroMax XP4850EH.
+For a relatively low price, you can choose to power the generator with either gas or propane.
 You can take it on a camping outing with gas, then stockpile propane in case you encounter a power outage at home.